 This is an interdisciplinary programme, involving the Departments of Education, Language and Linguistic Science, Psychology, and Sociology.
 It focuses on investigating everyday language and communicative structures.
 We especially welcome projects on conversation analysis, and on multilingual and multicultural settings.

 PhD in Psycholinguistics

 Psycholinguistics asks questions about how language is produced and understood in real time, and how it is acquired by first and second language learners.
 It is inherently cross-disciplinary, drawing on knowledge and techniques from theoretical and applied linguistics and psychology, and is both informed by and has implications for education.
-We have one fully funded PhD scholarship available for this programme for September 2022 entry.
-Applications for scholarship are open until Tuesday 19 April 2022.

 Our academic staff have a broad range of specialisations, including:

 - Language variation and change

 - Sociolinguistics and sociophonetics